 Turn the zucchini slices one by one and fry them for about a minute until they turn golden, but be careful not to fry them at too high a temperature because they will burn.

 If the battered fried zucchini slice is done, we take them out in a bowl lined with a paper towel to absorb the excess oil, and we continue to fry until we finish the whole amount of sliced zucchini.

 Make the Garlic Dip

 As I told you, I’m starting to make a dip for these battered fried zucchini, a garlic dip with sunflower oil.
 I cleaned the six cloves of garlic and crushed them in a bowl.

-With a wooden spoon, I start to mix these garlic cloves, slowly pouring sunflower oil as if I make homemade mayonnaise.
-Pour the oil very slowly, little by little, because there is a possibility of cheese in the composition.
+I mix these garlic cloves with a wooden spoon, slowly pouring sunflower oil as if I were making homemade mayonnaise.
+Pour the oil slowly, little by little, because there is a possibility of cheesing the composition.

 If you get a paste, like mayonnaise, season with 1/4 teaspoon sea salt, 1/4 teaspoon freshly ground black pepper and half a bunch of chopped parsley.

 Did you see how fast it went?
 I’m ready; this was my battered fried zucchini recipe, and I can’t wait to serve it.

 If you have any leftovers from the bettered zucchini, which I don’t think they can, they can be kept in the fridge for up to three days.
 I also like to eat them the next day in the form of a sandwich with bread and cheddar cheese, a delicacy.

 How to Serve?

-Serve the fried zucchini while they are still hot, put a handful of zucchini slices on a tray, put a few pieces of cheese and a bowl of garlic dip and make yourself comfortable in front of the TV.
+Serve the battered zucchini while they are still hot; put a handful of zucchini slices on a tray, put a few pieces of cheese and a bowl of garlic dip and make yourself comfortable in front of the TV.
 Delicious!

 If you liked my battered fried zucchini recipe, you could try other appetizers such as: